lu-min/mini-program-demo-williamsburg/README.md

 ## Why the map is not correctly displayed in the preview

-The map API of WeChat uses Tencent Maps by default, which only provides detailed data in China.
-In WeChat app, it will automatically switch to Bing Maps, if the user is out of China.
+The map API of WeChat uses ***Tencent Maps*** by default, which only provides detailed data in China.
+In WeChat app, it will automatically switch to ***Bing Maps***, if the user is out of China.
 However, in the preview of the developer's tool, only Tencent Maps is available.

 If the demo is previewed in a smartphone, the map should be correctly displayed.